 soothing later on.

-A lot depends on your baby's personality, her overall health and
+A lot of course also depends on your baby's personality, her overall health and

 family situation.
 Don't hesitate to Ask me a